adampaul-code/health-coach/README.md

 - Your supplement stack (especially milk thistle)
 - Steady nutrition without overcomplicating things

 Everything lives in **one HTML file**.
-No accounts, no internet required after saving it, and all your data stays private on your device.
+It now supports optional cloud sync via Supabase so your data is backed up and available across devices (phone + laptop).

 ## How to Use

 1. Download `index.html`
 2. Open it in any browser (Chrome, Safari, Firefox, Edge)
+3. Sign in with email + password (you only need to do this once per device)
+4. Start logging — your data will sync to the cloud

-3. It works completely offline
+It also works offline and syncs when you're back online.

-That's it.

 ### Daily Flow (takes ~1–2 minutes)